 The continuing investment charge is currently 1.5% per annum.
-This charge is deducted on a pro-rata basis at each unit pricing date throughout the year.
+This charge is deducted from the asset value of the ILP Sub-Fund on a pro-rata basis at each unit pricing date throughout the year.
 We reserve the right to vary the continuing investment charge.
 Any increase in the continuing investment charge will be up to a maximum of 2% per annum but we will not do so before giving you 6 months' written notice.